MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/troubleshooting-automatic-failover-problems.md

 ## Case 4: "Force Protocol Encryption" configuration is selected for the client protocols on secondary replica (target primary) though the replica is not configured for encryption

+After a health issue is detected on the primary server, during failover, cluster DLL on failover partner (secondary replica) tries to connect to local replica to initiate health monitoring as part of the transition to the primary role.
+If the secondary replica is not configured for encryption, but the **Force Protocol Encryption** setting is inadvertently set in client configuration, the connection will fail, and the failover can't occur.

 To check for this configuration:

 1. Start SQL Server Configuration Manager.
 1. In the **left** pane, right-click the **SQL Native Client 11.0 Configuration**, and then select **Properties**.
-1. In the dialog box, check the **Force Encryption** setting.
+1. In the dialog box, check the **Force Protocol Encryption** setting.
 If it's set to **Yes**, change the value to **No**.
 1. Retest the failover.

 :::image type="content" source="media/troubleshooting-automatic-failover-problems/sql-config.png" alt-text="Screenshot of the SQL Native Client 11.0 Configuration properties in SQL Server Configuration Manager." border="false":::

 **Conclusion**

-SQL Server Always On health monitoring uses a local ODBC connection to monitor SQL Server health. **Force Protocol Encryption** should be enabled in the "Client Configuration" section of SQL Server Configuration Manager only if SQL Server itself was configured to Force Encryptions in SQL Server Configuration Manager in the **SQL Server Network Configuration** section.
+SQL Server Always On health monitoring uses a local ODBC connection to monitor SQL Server health. **Force Protocol Encryption** should be enabled in the **Client Configuration** section of SQL Server Configuration Manager only if SQL Server itself was configured to Force Encryptions in SQL Server Configuration Manager in the **SQL Server Network Configuration** section.
 For more information, see: [Enable encrypted connections to the Database Engine](/sql/database-engine/configure-windows/enable-encrypted-connections-to-the-database-engine).

 ## Case 5: Performance issues on secondary replica or node causes Always On health checks to fail